wahbakamaluddin/wahbakamaluddin.github.io/_tabs/about.md

 ---

 ## print('hi!')
-I'm an infosec student, and I'm sharing various CS stuffs that might come in handy for students, including notes from my foundation to undergraduate studies, CTF writeups, and other interesting finds.
+I'm sharing various CS stuffs that might come in handy for students, including notes from my foundation to undergraduate studies, CTF writeups, and other interesting finds.
 Hope it helps!